peterkilfeather/TRAP-V1/README.md

 - Bone marrow derived macrophage ribotag.
 [Jackson, 2018](https://www.nature.com/articles/s41586-018-0794-7?WT.feed_name=subjects_translation#data-availability)
 - Interesting microglia paper, also using IgG control ribotag.
 Check this dataset for the amount of enriched transcripts in IgG control.
 [Haimon, 2018](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE114001)

+##20th/21st July 2019
+- Pipelined EBI/aspera and started making snakemake file for fastqc/multiqc/kallisto
+- Sakers astro data does not have enough depth to detect Slc6a3, to see if it was enriched in their dataset.
+The [Boisvert astrocyte aging dataset](https://www.cell.com/cell-reports/pdf/S2211-1247(17)31848-X.pdf) did different regions (visual cortex, motor cortex, spinal cord, hypothalamus, cerebellum) so testing the hypothalamus samples to check for Slc6a3 (they have 25-60 million reads per sample).
+- There is Th enrichment in the McKeever cholinergic dataset, but no Slc6a3: Th expression is confirmed in GABAergic interneurons [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4465985/)
+- 6000 genes are enriched in the cholinergic dataset: 2000/3800 axonal genes are in common.
+2745/4000 MB enriched genes are in common with cholinergic.
+- 433 genes are enriched in astros, cholinergic, and midbrain DA: Should they be returned to the axon-enriched list?
+I think so